 Sexual Organs – Does:

 Well formed udder firmly attached with no more than 2 separate teats on either side.
+The ideal for stud registration purposes are 1 each side, 2 each side or 2 + 1 teats.

 Any teat variation of more than 2 separate teats per side. calabash/bottle teats or pendulous udder.